BIPV Demo sites overview

 - PV glass with back contact c-Si cells, hidden interconnections and glass treatments for improved aesthetics and passive properties

 - c-Si semitransparent low concentration solar control BIPV systems implemented in a skylight configuration

-The products and solutions will be developed by Flisom, Onyx Solar and Tecnalia with the collaboration of other partners such as Film Optics.
+The products and solutions have been developed by Flisom, Onyx Solar and Tecnalia with the collaboration of other partners such as Film Optics.

-The following parameters will be measured and optimized:
+The following parameters are being measured and optimized: